Looter (character): Powers, abilities, and equipment

 Fester received abnormal abilities from the meteor he discovered.
 The gases inside it provided him with extreme strength, stamina, durability, agility, and leaping.
 On one occasion, he was able to convert the radiation of certain meteors into microwave form.
 By drawing their energies onto himself, he grew in stature.
 As the Meteor Man, Fester has immense physical attributes.

 The Looter has access to various types of equipment.
 He utilizes the "Dazzle Gun" (a gun that produces flashing, but blinding lights for quick getaways), a self-inflating helium balloon, and an upgraded stealth suit with bionics in its fabric to enhance his powers.
-Throughout his career, he wielded weapons from Stilt-Man, the Shocker, the Unicorn, the Trapster, and the Mauler.
+Throughout his career, he wielded weapons from Stilt-Man, Shocker, Unicorn, Trapster, and Mauler.

 Other versions

 In Spider-Man Loves Mary Jane, Mary Jane's high school counselor Mr. Limke uses the identity of the Looter.